sreenidhithallam/dealership-booking-system/README.md

 ###  Future Improvements
-1. Build a front end
+1. Build a front end.
-2. Add Logging Framework to log to the right log files with appropriate log level
+2. Add Logging Framework to log to the right log files with appropriate log level.
-3. Connect to a real DB instead of in-memory DB
+3. Connect to a real DB instead of in-memory DB.
-4. Integrate security scans
+4. Integrate security scans.